ericeilertson/safe_documentation/review_areas.md

 #### Trusted Execution Environment

-1. Generic TEE requirements, need to think about these
+1. DV implemented TEE's must generally conform to standards evolving in the Confidential Computing Consortium.
 2. Trusted execution environment has physical and logical safeguards to provide isolation from other processing entities
 3. IO from the TEE follows industry standards such as IDE or TDISP.
 If a proprietary protocol is used, e.g. XGMI, NVLINK, it must provide similar authentication, integrity, and isolation guarantees